- Where are you licensed as an attorney? Can you represent me?

 Question: Can you file trademarks for Amazon sellers?

-Answer: We work with many Amazon sellers around the world and files all trademark applications in a way that Amazon and the Amazon Brand Registry recognize, as a standard character mark.
+Answer: It’s important for Amazon sellers to register their brands as trademarks.
+We work with many Amazon sellers around the world and files all trademark applications in a way that Amazon and the Amazon Brand Registry recognize, as a standard character mark.
 All clients also receive proof of filing immediately after we file the application, and will be updated on the progress of the application as it proceeds toward registration.

 Question: What if I only want a search, without the filing and monitoring?

-Question: What if I pay for the full package (Search, Filing, and Monitoring), but I don’t end up filing a trademark for whatever reason?
+Question: What if I pay for a Value or Safe package, but I don’t end up filing a trademark for whatever reason?

 Question: What if both the first search and the second search result in negative opinions?
 Can I get more searches?